 Business owners attend conferences and participate in industry forums where RPA is heavily analyzed and discussed.

-Cost reductions and efficiency improvements were among the most important benefits to achieve, as well as better quality service and compliance adherence were later found as very important goals.
+Cost reductions and efficiency improvements were among the most important benefits to achieve, as well as better quality service and compliance adherence was later found as very important goals.

 What were the challenges that they faced?